 Bar Hill School is also part of the ‘Achievement for All’ (AfA) project and during our first year (2012 – 2013) our results have exceeded the national results is the progress our children have made.
 We are now entering our second year of AfA.

-Our SEND Policy is available for download:
+Our SEND Policy and local offer are available for download: